FeatureBaseDB/featurebase/docs/configuration.md

     verbose = true
     ```

+#### Max Map Count

+* Description: Maximum number of active memory maps Pilosa will use for fragment
+  files (actual total usage may be slightly higher).
+Best practice is to set
+  this ~10% lower than your system's maximum map count (obtained via `sysctl
+  vm.max_map_count` on Linux).
+If you plan on having lots of fragments per host,
+  it's a good idea to raise both the system's max map count, and Pilosa's.
+The
+  number of fragments is a function of the number of shards, fields, and time
+  quantums.
+Using, for example, YMDH time quantum fields with a wide range of
+  timestamps will create lots of fragments.
+When Pilosa exhausts the
+  max-map-count it falls back to reading files directly into memory.
+This can be
+  a bit slower, and cause slower restarts, but is generally fine.
+  * Flag: `--max-map-count=60000`
+  * Env: `PILOSA_MAX_MAP_COUNT=60000`
+  * Config:

+      ```toml
+      max-map-count = 60000
+      ```

 #### Max Writes Per Request

 * Description: Maximum number of mutating commands allowed per request.
 This includes Set, Clear, SetRowAttrs, and SetColumnAttrs.